Reverdit rockshelter: Research and Excavation History

 The shelter was first discovered in 1875 by Alain Reverdit, he then discovered the first frieze in 1878 when he carried out the first excavations.
 M. Féaux et M. Hardy carried out excavations the following year, followed by M. Castanet in 1909, L. Didon and Denis Peyrony in 1910 and F. Delage between 1911 and 1914, this period of excavation nsaw the discovery of 19 sculptured blocks of stone.
 A second relief was identified by M Castanet in 1923, which was sketched by the Abbé Henri Breuil.
 This relief was recorded in 1927 and included in a preliminary publication of the site which was published in 1935 by F. Delage.
 Andre Leroi-Gourhan published sketches of the site, based on photos, in 1965.
-From 1985-1987 D. Robin and A. Roussot took charge of excavations including reexamining the cuts of previous excavations identifying several hearths.
+From 1985 to 1987 D. Robin and A. Roussot took charge of excavations including reexamining the cuts of previous excavations identifying several hearths.
 The analyses of the lithics industry was carried out by D. de Sonneville-Bordes and C. Bourdier published a new description of the friezes.